MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - Lust but not least: Many thanks to Norbert S. for testing!

 # Changelog

+= 0.29.0 = 16.10.2024
+Bugfix for nominatim requests for startaddress
+Added support for AVIF-Files with restrictions: only for images in swiper, not for fotorama and not for video posters or thumbnails
+Hint: chart.js (4.4.5 not updated from 4.4.4), others are up to date

 = 0.28.0 = 16.09.2024
 Update chart.js, swiper.js and gpx.js to latest versions.